kgish/ember-hal-client/README.md

 At his point the attributes related to the current user can be acquired by sending a `GET /users/user_id` (together with the token authorization, of course).

-The server send backs the following HAL/JSON data in the response body which after being converted by the serializer (above) looks like this:
+The server send backs the the user data in HAL/JSON format in the response body which after being converted by the serializer (above) looks like this:

 ```javascript